leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q10.
 Could you access the site?
 Which BIG-IP passed the traffic?*

 Yes, the Active BIG-IP.
-You can tell because client IP is the SNAT Auto Map of the active device.
+You can tell because the virtual server is using SNAT Auto Map and the source IP is selfIP address of the active device.

 Failover and Mirroring
 ----------------------